-Corrupt popes and internal fights for power in Rome lay the grounds for Avignon’s rise as an important town.
+Corrupt popes and internal fights for power in Rome lay the grounds for the rise of Avignon as an important town.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.